 "She's a personified cultural institute in and of her own.
 One that viscerally combines an artistic vision with social impact, fashion with needed address, stories as currency in economic development, and heritage in shaping the beauty and unity of human identity" - Marie Claire

-As a communications expert, strategic advisor, cultural diplomat & activist, Rozan has shifted perceptions and moved entire markets through a strategic belief in the cultural and stylistic embrace of 'self'.
+As a communications expert, strategic advisor, cultural diplomat & activist, Rozan has shifted perceptions and moved entire markets through a strong belief in the stylistic embrace of 'self'.
 At 21, she was the youngest appointed editor in British Publishing and a Young Global Leader by the age of 28.
-Her focus remains on solving world problems through a unique combination of entrepreneurial, philanthropic and curatorial activity, becoming a role model for women and young entrepreneurs across the UK, Africa and Arabia.
-Rozan is an ambassador, advocate, activist and champion of the arts - in social change and exchange, youth development (and disruption), mental wellbeing, local creativity as national priority, and continues to play a pivotal role in shaping what she calls the "African renaissance".
+Her focus remains on solving world problems through a unique combination of entrepreneurial, philanthropic and curatorial programming, becoming a role model for young entrepreneurs across the UK, Africa and Arabia.
+Rozan is an ambassador, advocate and champion of the arts - in social change, youth development, mental wellbeing, local creativity as national priority, and continues to play a pivotal role in shaping what she calls a worldwide 'African renaissance'.

 Through her understanding of traditional communication and tech-savvy dissemination, Rozan devised and led a number of invaluable public information programs effectively translating the UN mandate in Sudan, South Sudan, Kenya and Uganda.

 Her first entrepreneurial venture, bougi launched in MENA in 2010, with a dedicated plan to spearhead new narrative, new pride and new attention to local creativity.
 As Founder & CEO, Rozan managed to shape and inspire a new breed of business in the fashion, tech and creative sectors, educating as well as executing in the homegrown opportunity.

 Rozan's coveted "Own You" workshops have trained and empowered audiences across the planet.
 From British Council programming to United Nations staff, music industry executives, fashion designers (both new and established), royalty, civil society, start-ups and SMEs, have all benefitted from Rozan's identity-to-brand driven sessions of relearning.